orionrobots/orionrobots.github.io/wiki/building_a_battle_robot.md

 </p>
 <p>If your team members are under 18, I recommend at least one adult helper, who will have valuable advice and keep an eye on safety.
 Other than that proviso, generally anyone from age of 5 upwards could be helpful - even just for style and coming up with good ideas.
 Get a good mix of skills if you can, and a good mix of ages can usually help to provide that.
 </p>
-<p>Teams need not be all men (or boys), there are some pretty sucessful all-female teams, as well as mixed teams.
+<p>Teams need not be all men (or boys), there are some pretty successful all-female teams, as well as mixed teams.
 Again - girls will help to introduce more varied skills and thinking to the team, adding to the inspiration and the potential of having all aspects considered.
 </p>
 <p>When you get people to join the team, you may want to appoint or become a leader, or at least a group coordinator, this does not mean being bossy, but more someone to martial ideas and to keep a little order and synchronisation in the teams activities.
 Make sure the team are aware of the kind of commitment they are going to need - half hearted maybes and no-shows have been the downfall of a few projects.
 Also, even if the event only allows for teams of a limited number, always have a few backups - understudies if you like, in case of someone being taken ill or running into problems.
 </p>